serrif/website/main/docs/introduction.md

  * `/mail` - Serves as an in-game mailbox.
 Messages can be sent to other members.

 #### Mail usage
 The `/mail` function can be used to send, receive, and manage messages.
-All messages sent must comply with our guidelines or they'll be removed.
+All messages sent must follow [our guidelines](../docs/policy) or they'll be removed.

 <div class="usa-alert usa-alert-info" >
   <div class="usa-alert-body">